 Most of our top TV channels will produce their own Advent Calendar, in the form of a Christmas-themed TV show with 24 episodes.
 Every night you’d sit down in front of the TV to catch the next episode, and regardless of your preference in TV shows, you’ll find the right one for you.

-There are children’s calendars where all you get is that warm Christmas spirit, reality-styled ones where a bunch of Santa’s vote each other off the show (it’s hilarious, trust me), and even a thriller show where a family has to spend Christmas in an old hotel, disputing who inherits the right patriarch.
+There are children’s calendars where all you get is that warm Christmas spirit, reality-styled ones where a bunch of Santas vote each other off the show (it’s hilarious, trust me), and even a thriller show where a family has to spend Christmas in an old hotel, disputing who inherits the right patriarch (and yes, people die).

 To get a similar vibe as these, I recommend watching the Norwegian show Home for Christmas on Netflix!
-Whilst it doesn’t have 24 episodes, and isn’t actually considered an advent calendar here in Norway, it gives you that same cozy feeling as the advent calendars on TV do!
+Since it doesn’t have 24 episodes it isn’t considered an advent calendar here in Norway, but it gives you that same cozy feeling!

 #2 Czech Cinderella on TV – ‘Tre Nøtter til Askepott’